PowerBiDevCamp/TranslationsBuilder/Docs/Building Multi-language Reports in Power BI.md

 style="width:3.59765in;height:1.15723in"
 alt="Table Description automatically generated with low confidence" />

-As you know, you must avoid hard-coded text values in the report layout when creating multi-language reports.
-If you click on the ***fx*** button to the right, Power BI Desktop will display a dialog which allows you to configure the **Text** property with a measure from the **Translated Localized Labels** table .
+As you know, you must avoid hard-coding text values into the report layout when creating multi-language reports.
+If you click on the
+***fx*** button to the right, Power BI Desktop will display a dialog which allows you to configure the **Text** property with a measure from the **Translated Localized Labels** table .

 <img
 src="./images/BuildingMultiLanguageReportsInPowerBI/media/image45.png"
-style="width:2.46541in;height:0.86148in"
+style="width:3.01793in;height:1.05455in"
 alt="A picture containing application Description automatically generated" />

-Xxxx
+Once this dialog appears, you can navigate to the **Translated Localized Labels** table and select any measure inside.

 <img
 src="./images/BuildingMultiLanguageReportsInPowerBI/media/image46.png"